According to the songs, love is a many splendid thing—it’s grand, it’s all you need and it’s in the air.

 Deer Duck Bistro

 Delight in a uber indulgent degustation at this intimate bistro in Auchenflower.
-Deer Duck’s moody lighting and lush antiques set the scene for a clandestine rendezvous, but the modern European menu—think game (venison tartare), rich meats (pork with sour apple and lamb with caramelised couscous) and vegetables (gnocchi and risotto)—will have you shouting from the rooftops.
+Deer Duck’s moody lighting and lush antiques set the scene for a clandestine rendezvous, but the modern European menu will have you shouting from the rooftops.
 As we mentioned earlier, pull out all stops and experience one of the degustation menus (five, short or long course) AND wine pairings for something extra special.

 In a classic love story of east meets west, we have Donna Changs, (another) CBD restaurant with all of the date night vibes.
 The food boasts a union of iconic eastern flavours, Sichuan and Cantonese, with the menu uniquely off-set with two key cooking methods—woodfired and traditional dim sum.
 The interiors are utterly jaw-dropping, with pink velvet booths and crystal chandeliers, all in the surrounds of one the city’s most historic old bank buildings.
 Be sure to share a dessert, whether it’s the dark chocolate mousse or the fried caramel ice cream—or don’t share at all.